Co-Creation With Customers

 04 New Ways of Product Development

-Digitalization means not only competing with companies in the same industry but also being able to react to new, intersectoral products in the shortest possible time.
-For successful product development, it is therefore important to deal continuously with the needs of the own target group and to be always adaptable to new requirements.
-The origin of new product ideas is no longer the research and development departments of large companies, but primarily the customers themselves.
-By combining customer proximity with the use of agile methods in innovation processes, the necessary adaptability and speed can be achieved in product development.
+Digitalization means competing with companies in the same industry and being able to react to new, intersectoral products in the shortest possible time.
+For successful product development, it is therefore important to deal continuously with the needs of the target group and always adapt to new requirements.
+The origin of new product ideas is no longer the research and development departments of large companies but primarily the customers themselves.
+By combining customer proximity with agile methods in innovation processes, the necessary adaptability and speed can be achieved in product development.
 In this way, tailor-made solutions can be offered to consumers as quickly as possible.

 - Customer-centric, agile product development

 - Identifying needs, developing solutions, testing results